tanter75/MechaCar_Statistical_Analysis/README.md

-## In your README, create a subheading ## T-Tests on Suspension Coils, then briefly summarize your interpretation and findings for the t-test results.
+## T-Tests on Suspension Coils

+then briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

 ## Study Design: MechaCar vs Competition.
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.